The Nature of a Matumi Tree

-Her measurements of each individual will be used in her Master’s thesis to determine if the “Breonadia model” is still accurate.
-Having left four years for the matumi seedling population to re-establish itself, Lisa came to the park armed with tape measure and measuring stick in September last year.
+Having left four years for the matumi seedling population to re-establish itself, Lisa returned to the park armed with tape measure and measuring stick in September.
 The river was categorised into four main channel types.
 The rapid system describes areas that have bodies of clear, calm water that end in the water spilling over rocks.

 Bedrock anastomosing (interlinking) sections have the river flowing through rocks that direct the water into certain channels before leading them back into a single river, while the mixed anastomosing sections are characterised by more vegetation, with both rocks and sandbanks directing the water flow.
 The last river type is known as braided.
 In these sections the river is divided into several channels within a large, flat, sandy riverbed.

 Four sites in each river type were chosen, and Lisa spent days tracking down matumis of all shapes and sizes.
 As well as measuring the diameter and height of each tree, she made note of any flood damage, and if trees had been uprooted or tilted by the flood.
 She checked to see if the trees had responded to this damage by producing many new shoots, or coppicing.
-Earlier this year she returned to the park to see if the trees in the chosen sites were flowering, or if the flood was still influencing the trees four years later.
+She later returned to the park to see if the trees in the chosen sites were flowering, or if the flood was still influencing the trees four years later.